Why Holiday Colour Palettes Matter for Small Business Branding

 • Why it works: Instantly recognizable, nostalgic, and festive without trying too hard.

 • Colour psychology branding: Red = energy & excitement, Green = growth & calm.
-Together, they feel balanced, cheerful, and timeless, just like Simons, which leans into red and green for its holiday collections to create an instantly festive, nostalgic feel.
+Together, they feel balanced, cheerful, and timeless, just like the Canadian department store Simons.
+They really leaned into red and green for its holiday collection which instantly created the festive, nostalgic feeling.
 These colours draw attention, spark holiday cheer, and subtly communicate warmth and trust, showing how top Canadian brands use colour psychology in seasonal campaigns to connect with their audience.

 • How to use it: Add subtle pops of red and green in marketing graphics, email headers, or social posts without overpowering your brand colours.